ngraveio/Research/papers/nbcr-2023-002-multi-layer-sync.md

 The accounts are always grouped under a coin identity with the `crypto-coin-identity` UR type.

-Additionally, the offline signer can send metadata in `crypto-sync-metadata` along with the coins and the accounts.
+Additionally, the offline signer can send metadata in `crypto-portfolio-metadata` along with the coins and the accounts.

 **Use case**